murti-abhishek/murti-abhishek/README.md

 - Currently working as a Data Scientist / Bioinformatician / Computational Biologist at UCSF
 - Developing a package for analyzing scRNAseq data in Julia
 - Also developing an AI scientist for hepatoblastoma
+- Developing a package for analyzing tumor microenvironments in spatial transcriptomics data
 - I’m interested in Mathematical Modeling, Machine Learning, Data Science (and Finance)

 <!---